Time Limits Under The False Claims Act

 Unfortunately, companies often retaliate against employees or partners who blow the whistle on their fraudulent practices.
 The False Claims Act makes this illegal.
 It provides a way for relators to be reinstated or get money damages if they have suffered retaliation.

-The statute of limitations for whistleblower retaliation actions is three years from the time of the retaliation.
+The statute of limitations for whistleblower retaliation actions under the False Claims Act is three years from the time of the retaliation.

 What Is the First-to-File Rule?